PRLL/QueryMaker.Grid/README.md

   [HttpPost(Name = "getGridData")]
   public async Task<IActionResult> GetGridData([FromBody] QueryMaker query)
   {
-    // first, we make the queries using QueryMaker...
-    QueryMakerResult<T> result = _dbContext.SomeEntity.MakeQueryResult(queryMaker);

-    // ... then, we can use the GetDataAsync() extension method to get the data asynchronously QueryMakerData<T> data = await result.GetDataAsync();
+    // first, we make the queries using QueryMaker to get the data asynchronously QueryMakerData<T> data = await _dbContext.SomeEntity.MakeQueryResult(queryMaker).GetDataAsync();

-    return Ok(new
+    // then, we return the resulting Items and TotalAmmount return Ok(new
     {
       data.Items,